Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 ### Use case ideas

-Whether the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

 * New user goes to landing page, logs in, gets home page, sets up profile.
 * Admin goes to landing page, logs in, gets home page, edits site.
 * User goes to landing page, logs in, looks for clubs of interest.